 High blood pressure has many risk factors, including:

 - Age.
 The risk of high blood pressure increases as you age.
-Through early middle age, or about age 45, high blood pressure is more common in men.
+Until about age 64, high blood pressure is more common in men.
 Women are more likely to develop high blood pressure after age 65.

 - Race.
-High blood pressure is particularly common among blacks, often developing at an earlier age than it does in whites.
-Serious complications, such as stroke, heart attack and kidney failure, also are more common in blacks.
+High blood pressure is particularly common among people of African heritage, often developing at an earlier age than it does in whites.
+Serious complications, such as stroke, heart attack and kidney failure, also are more common in people of African heritage.

 - Family history.
 High blood pressure tends to run in families.